MarcoSamir99/Book-Store-App/README.md

 # Book-Store-App
-bookstore project using react that helps us to create a book and store it with random picture in our JSON server
+bookstore project using react that helps us to create, edit or delete a book and store it with random picture in our JSON server

 ![](screenshots/1.png)
 ![](screenshots/2.png)